nick3/bob-plugin-doubao-seed-translation/docs/configuration_manual_EN.md

   - When enabled, translation results will be displayed in real-time

   - When disabled, results will be displayed all at once after translation is complete
-  - Doubao Seed Transformer does not support streaming responses; the plugin forces non-streaming requests
+  - Doubao Seed Transformer supports streaming responses; enable it for real-time updates or disable it to receive the full result at once

 ### Temperature